DreamWorks Theatre

 DreamWorks Theatre is a motion simulator attraction at Universal Studios Hollywood that opened on June 15, 2018, in the Universal City area of Los Angeles, California.
-The attraction is themed around characters featured in films from DreamWorks Animation and features the use of projection mapping.
+The Theatre is themed around characters featured in films from DreamWorks Animation and features the use of projection mapping.
 It replaced the Shrek 4-D attraction, which closed on August 13, 2017.

 Background

-Following NBCUniversal's purchase of DreamWorks Animation for $3.8 billion in 2016, the company sought to leverage its newly acquired intellectual properties.
-On June 5, 2017, Universal Studios Hollywood announced the new DreamWorks Theatre attraction, which would open in 2018 and be based on characters featured in DreamWorks Animation films.
-The attraction replaced the Shrek 4-D attraction on August 13.
+In 2016, NBCUniversal acquired DreamWorks Animation for $3.8 billion.
+Universal Studios Hollywood made an announcement on June 5, 2017, regarding the opening of a new DreamWorks Theatre attraction replacing the Shrek 4-D attraction, It debuted on June 15, 2018, and features characters from DreamWorks Animation films.

-The attraction's pre-show features a variety of DreamWorks characters, including Shrek, Donkey, Gingy, and the Magic Mirror from Shrek, as well as Poppy from Trolls, and Marty and the Penguins from Madagascar.
-Even DreamWorks' mascot, the Moon Child, plays a role in the pre-show, opening the auditorium doors by swinging his fishing rod after being asked to do so by Po.
+The attraction's pre-show features a variety of DreamWorks characters such as the DreamWorks mascot, the Moon Child, along with Po from Kung Fu Panda, as well as Shifu and Mr. Ping.

 The theatre uses projection mapping on the interior walls, with a total of seven Christie 4K Boxer Cinema Projectors, surround sound audio, and physical effects such as water, wind, and articulating seats.

-Kung Fu Panda: The Emperor’s Quest
+Kung Fu Panda: The Emperor's Quest

-The first attraction to show in the venue was Kung Fu Panda: The Emperor’s Quest, which is based on the Kung Fu Panda franchise.
-It takes place on the morning of the Emperor's Great Feast of Heroes, where dragon warrior Po the Panda along with Master Shifu and Mr. Ping embark on a quest to deliver the Liquid of Limitless Power to the Emperor.
+The first attraction to show on the venue was Kung Fu Panda: The Emperor's Quest, which is based on the Kung Fu Panda franchise.
+It takes place on the morning of the Emperor's Great Feast of Heroes, where dragon warrior Po the panda along with Shifu the red panda and Mr. Ping the goose embark on a quest to deliver the Liquid of Ultimate Power to the Emperor.
 It includes "raging rapids, river wolf pirates, awesome magic and, obviously, Kung Fu."
-The film was developed in collaboration with DreamWorks, and it featured the original voice cast from Kung Fu Panda (except Dustin Hoffman, who is replaced by Fred Tatasciore as Shifu).
+The film was developed in collaboration with DreamWorks.

-The attraction opened on June 15, 2018.